goutosama/p3-player/README.md

+#### The project is far from completion, but is also frozen for now

 ### An Arduino project to make a recreation of MP3 player which is used by Persona 3 protagonist

 This project uses: